 The time required to complete the EdD will vary according to the previous education of the applicant and the nature of the research undertaken.
+Normally, this degree must be completed in six years.

-175.19.3.5 The Degree of PhD in Educational Administration
+175.20.3.6 The Degree of PhD in Educational Administration and Leadership